 Schinken (gekochter): Ham.
 Unfortunately, it’s not a staple on the mixed meat plates but it’s great if you get a chance to try it and it’s a homemade one.

 Schinken (roher): Smoked ham.
 Almost always available at the brewpubs and is generally part of mixed meat plates.

 roher Schinken at the bottom is quite lean

 Schnitzel: Technically doesn’t have to be breaded and unless otherwise stated, it’s from pork.
 That said nearly all Schnitzels are breaded unless they are in a sauce.
 This must be the national dish of Germany and you will see it everywhere.
 They vary in quality but when you get a homemade one, they can be great.

 Schlachtschussel/Schlachtplatte: This dish is generally only available on slaughter days, still very much celebrated in small villages.
 It’s a lot of work and meat is cut up, sausages made and what’s not used is put in a big pot and boiled.
 The resultant meal is the reward for not only those involved in the process but also the village, who really look forward to this anything but delicate “delicacy.”
-I had read about it but hadn’t seen it up close until recently in the Zoigl area of the Oberfalz.
-It included blood sausages and liverwurst along with some other choice bits.
-It actually looked like something I could eat and I will likely order it next time I’m there.
-I’ll let you know what I think after I do!
+I finally got a chance to try this when doing a hike in the Zoigl area i the Oberpfalz.
+I liked it so much, I got it at another place a few days later.